Waliyybytes/AirBnB_clone/README.md

     .
 What is *args and how to use it
     .
 What is **kwargs and how to use it
     .
 How to handle named arguments in a function

+Description of the command interpreter

+Commands
+Description
+quit
+Quits the console
+Ctl + D
+Quits the console
+help or help <command>
+Displays all commands or Displays instructions for a specific command create <class>
+Creates an object of type , saves it to a JSON file, and prints the objects ID show <class> <ID>
+Shows string representation of an object destroy <class> <ID>
+Deletes an objects
+all or all <class>
+Prints all string representations of all objects or Prints all string representations of all objects of a specific class update <class> <id> <attribute name> "<attribute value>" Updates an object with a certain attribute (new or existing)
+<class>.all()
+Same as all <class>
+<class>.count()
+Retrieves the number of objects of a certain class

+General Execution